PoisotLab/ms_straight_lines/manuscript.md

 link as an independent Bernoulli trial with a probability $p$ of existing.
 Furthermore, the observation of $L_i$ links in community $i$ represents an aggregation of $S^2 - (S - 1)$ such trials.
-If we then assume that $p$ is a constant for all links in the same ecological community, but may vary between communities, we can model the distribution of links directly as a shifted beta-binomial variable.
+If we then assume that $p$ is a constant for all links in community $i$, but may vary between communities, we can model the distribution of links directly as a shifted beta-binomial variable:

 $$ [L|S,\mu, \phi] =  { S^2 - (S - 1) \choose L - (S - 1)} \frac{\Beta(L - (S - 1) + \mu \phi, S^2 - L + (1 - \mu)\phi)}{\Beta(\mu \phi, (1 - \mu)\phi)} $$ {#eq:shiftBB}

 Where $\mathrm{B}$ is the Beta function, $\mu$ is the average probability of a flexible link being realized (*i.e.* the average value of $p$ across communities) and $\phi$ is the concentration around this value.
-The support of this distribution is limited to only ecologically realistic values of $L$: the number of species determines the number of possible links and it is shifted to the right by $S-1$.
+The support of this distribution is limited to only ecologically realistic values of $L$: it has no probability mass below $S-1$ or above $S^2$.
 This means that the problem of estimating values for $\mu$ and $\phi$ is reduced to fitting the univariate distribution described in +@eq:shiftBB.
 For more detailed explanation of the model derivation, fitting, and comparison, see Experimental